Facebook iconHow To Evaluate LLM Hallucinations and Faithfulness - F22 Labs

 • Fact-checking models (detecting unsupported claims)

-• NLI (Natural Language Inference) (seeing if the answer logically follows the source)
+• NLI (Natural Language Inference) (seeing if the answer logically follows the source).
+Many teams host these checks in UI for LLM with Gradio.

 Code